VVS Diamonds Buying Guide, Pros & Cons, Prices

 VS diamonds tend to have more inclusions, but this is not always the case since a clarity grade assesses the size, location, color, and number of inclusions.
 Similarly, a VS diamond does not necessarily mean it has more imperfections than VVS diamonds, but it might mean they are in the center of the crown and/or are larger.

-In most cases, buyers cannot tell the difference between a VS and VSS diamond with the naked eye.
-Inclusions are nearly equal in both types of stones unless looked at carefully with greater than 10x magnification.
+In most cases, buyers cannot distinguish between a VS and a VSS diamond with the naked eye.
+Inclusions are nearly equal in both types of stones unless examined with greater than 10x magnification.

 Why Buy VVЅ Dіаmоnds

-One of the соmmоn mistakes buyers often make when buуіng dіаmоnds is that they overly emphasize one factor while ignoring other important factors.
+One of the соmmоn mistakes buyers often make when buуіng dіаmоnds is overemphasizing one factor while ignoring other important factors.
 In this scenario, clarity should not be the only factor under consideration while buying a VVS diamond.
 A buyer must balance high clarity with other important diamond quality factors.

-A diamond's higher quality is not merely attained with a great clarity grade diamond if the stone is not well-cut with a reasonable color grade and carat weight.
+A diamond's higher quality is not merely attained with an excellent clarity grade if the stone is not well-cut with a reasonable color grade and carat weight.

 When analyzing VVЅ Dіаmоnds, it is vital to examine each diamond thoroughly.
 While buyers with a generous budget are highly encouraged to buy VVS diamonds, it is important that they are well cut, colorless, at least a carat in weight, and have no fluorescence with either a GIA or AGS certification.